-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the activities of the primary government.
-Governmental activities are supported by taxes, charges for services and intergovernmental revenues.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all non-fiduciary activities of the Road Commission.
+There is only one fund reported in the government-wide financial statements, the general fund.